eslammohamedtolba/Research-AgentX/README.md

 ## ✨ Overview

+**Research AgentX** has evolved into a sophisticated conversational research assistant.
+It maintains the context of a conversation across multiple turns, allowing for follow-up questions and iterative exploration of topics.

-**Research AgentX** is an advanced AI agent designed to automate the research process.
-Given a user's query, it intelligently plans and executes a series of steps to gather information from various sources, including:
+Given a user's query, it executes a structured, deterministic plan to gather information from:

-- **General Web Search**: For up-to-date information and broad topics using Tavily Search.
+- **General Web Search**: For up-to-date information using Tavily Search.
-- **Academic Papers**: For scientific and technical knowledge from ArXiv.
+- **Academic Papers**: For scientific knowledge from ArXiv.
 - **Internal Knowledge Base**: For specialized information using a Retrieval-Augmented Generation (RAG) pipeline with a local ChromaDB instance.

-The agent uses a stateful, conditional graph built with LangGraph to manage its workflow, ensuring it makes informed decisions about searching, grading, refining its queries, and synthesizing a final answer.
+The agent uses a stateful graph built with LangGraph and a **SQLite checkpointer** to manage its workflow and persist all conversation history, ensuring no data is lost between sessions.

 -----

 ## ⚙️ How It Works

-The agent's logic is a sophisticated state machine with conditional routing that allows for intelligent recovery and planning.

-1.  **Planning**: The `Research_Strategist` node (the "brain") analyzes the query and the current state to create a two-part plan: whether to refine the query (`refine: bool`) and which tool to use next (`next: tool_name`).
+The agent's logic has been refactored from an LLM-based planner to a more robust and predictable deterministic workflow.

+1.  **Query Refinement**: Every user query first enters the `refine_query` node.
+This node uses an LLM with a highly detailed prompt to analyze the full conversation history.
+It rewrites the user's latest message into a complete, standalone search query, resolving context and handling follow-up questions.
+2.  **Sequential Search & Grading**: The agent proceeds through its tools in a fixed order: `web_search`, then `arxiv_search`, then `rag_search`.
+    - After each search, the results are passed to the `grade_and_filter` node, which uses an LLM to discard irrelevant documents.
-2.  **Conditional Routing**: The graph first checks the `refine` plan.
+3.  **Conditional Routing**: The `route_after_grading` function checks if the last search found any relevant documents.
-    - If `True`, it routes to the `refine_query` node to improve the search query.
+    - If **YES**, it proceeds to the next tool in the sequence (e.g., from `web_search` to `arxiv_search`).
-    - If `False`, it proceeds directly to the planned tool.
+    - If **NO**, it loops back to the `refine_query` node to try a different query for the *same* tool.
+It will retry up to a defined limit before moving on.
-3.  **Tool Execution**: The chosen search tool (`web_search`, `arxiv_search`, or `rag_search`) runs with the current query.
-4.  **Relevance Grading**: After a search, the results are sent to the `grade_and_filter` node.
-This node uses an LLM to discard irrelevant documents, ensuring only high-quality information proceeds.
-5.  **Loop & Re-plan**: Control returns to the `Research_Strategist`, which analyzes the new state (including the new documents and tool usage counts) and creates a new plan.
-6.  **Synthesis**: This loop of planning, searching, and grading continues until the strategist determines the research is complete.
-It then calls the `synthesize` node to consolidate all relevant information into a single, coherent answer.
+4.  **Synthesis**: Once all search tools have been tried, the graph proceeds to the `synthesize` node.
+This node takes all the relevant documents collected from all sources and generates a final, comprehensive answer based on the user's last question.
+5.  **Persistence**: The entire state of the conversation, including every message and intermediate step, is automatically saved to a `db.sqlite` file using LangGraph's `SqliteSaver`.

 -----

 ## 🧠 Graph Architecture

-The new architecture uses **conditional edges** to create a dynamic, intelligent workflow.
-After gathering results, a dedicated `grade_and_filter` node assesses relevance.
-If a search fails, the graph can now enter a `refine_query` loop to recover and retry, making the agent far more robust.

-**[IMPORTANT: Replace the image below with your new graph diagram, `ResearchAgentX Graph.png`]**
+The new architecture is a deterministic, sequential graph that prioritizes reliability and predictability.
+It uses conditional edges to loop for query refinement when a search tool fails to find useful information.
+This design removes the "LLM-in-the-loop" for planning, resulting in a more stable and debuggable agent.

 ![New ResearchAgentX Graph architecture](<ResearchAgentX Graph.PNG>)